axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

 is a good starting point.
 The next step is to read [Packaging Ruby](https://fedoraproject.org/wiki/Packaging:Ruby) for specific Ruby guidelines.

-In short you should do
+In short you should do:

+0. rpmdev-setuptree
+1. sudo yum install gem2rpm